Summary of Decameron tales: Tenth tale (VI, 10)

 Saint Lawrence on trial.
 The saint figures in tale VI, 10.

-Friar Cipolla promises to show certain country-folk a feather of the Angel Gabriel, in lieu of which he finds coals, which he claims are those with which Saint Lawrence was roasted.
+Friar Cipolla makes a lot of money by fiery preaching and the use of relics.
+He promises at an upcoming service to show a feather of the angel Gabriel.
+Some men of the town suspect fraud, and break into Guido's lodging, taking the feather and substituting lumps of coal.
+In the middle of his sermon, Guido opens to box to reveal the sacred feather.
+Seeing the coals, he thinks fast and declares them to be the coals over which Saint Lawrence was roasted.
+The sermon is a lucrative success.

 Dioneo narrates this story which mocks the worship of relics.
 The story originates in the Sanskrit collection of stories called Canthamanchari.
 This story—a classic from the collection—takes place in Certaldo, Boccaccio's hometown (and the location where he would later die).
 Friar Cipolla's name means "Brother Onion," and Certaldo was famous in that era for its onions.
 In the story one can sense a certain love on Boccaccio's part for the people of Certaldo, even while he is mocking them.

 Seventh day

-During the seventh day Dioneo serves as king of the brigata and sets the theme for the stories: tales in which wives play tricks on their husbands.
+During the seventh day Dioneo serves as king of the brigata and mandates that the storytelling take place in the secluded and peaceful Valley of the Ladies, which the ladies had discovered the previous day after the storytelling.
+He sets the theme for the stories: tales in which wives play tricks on their husbands.

 First tale (VII, 1)

-Gianni Lotteringhi hears a knocking at his door at night: he awakens his wife, who persuades him that it is a werewolf, which they fall to exorcising with a prayer; whereupon the knocking ceases.
+Gianni Lotteringhi's wife Monna Tessa has taken a lover, Federigo, and has worked out a system for his visits.
+There is a donkey skull on a post near the villa.
+If the skull is pointing toward Florence, it means the coast is clear.
+One night Tessa has her maid prepare a meal in the garden for Federigo and set the skull in the right direction, but then Gianni returns unexpectedly.
+Unknowingly, Federigo knocks at the door.
+Tessa persuades her husband that it is a werewolf, and says a prayer of exorcism which is actually a signal to Federigo to eat his meal and depart.

 Emilia tells the first tale of the day.
 In it Boccaccio states that he heard it from an old woman who claimed it was a true story and heard it as a child.
-Although we will never know if Boccaccio really did hear the story from an old woman or not (it is possible), the story is certainly not true.
 It resembles an earlier French fabliau by Pierre Anfons called "Le revenant".
-Also, the English description of the creature as a "werewolf" is improper.
-The Italian word, fantasima, describes a supernatural cat monkey creature or quite simply a ghost.
+The Italian word, fantasima, sometimes translated as "werewolf", describes a supernatural cat monkey creature or quite simply a ghost.